fidsusj/HateSpeechDetection/docs/milestone/README.md

 ![Preprocessing pipeline example](figures/preprocessing-pipeline-example.png)

 In the image above this pipeline is illustrated by means of an example sentence.
+Stemming was initially implemented but for Word2Vec to work it was disabled.

 ### Basic Statistics